oauth2-proxy/oauth2-proxy/docs/docs/configuration/providers/ms_entra_id.md

 This configuration is sufficient for a simple authentication scenario with single-tenant app registration.

 ### Configure `groups` claim
-If you want to make use of groups (for example, use `--allowed-group` feature of oauth2-proxy or authorize based on groups inside your service), you need to configure `groups` claim to be present in the ID token:
+If you want to make use of groups (i.e., use `--allowed-group` or authorize based on groups inside your service), you need to configure `groups` claim to be present in the ID token:
 <details>
     <summary>See Azure Portal example</summary>
     <div class="videoBlock">